clabrugere/rust-hnsw/README.md

 ![alt text](assets/hnsw.png)

-Once vectors are index, looking the nearest neighbors from a given query vector $q$ is an iterative process, where the hierarchy is traveled from the top level to the base.
+Once vectors are indexed, looking for the nearest neighbors from a given query vector $q$ is an iterative process, where the hierarchy is traveled from the top level to the base.
 From the top level, a random entry point is sampled and a greedy search on the graph is performed starting from it.
-The resulting nearest vector is used as entry point for the next level and the process continue until the base level is reached.
-Once in the base level, a regular greedy search return the k nearest neighbors.
+The resulting nearest vector is used as entry point for the next level and the process continues until the base level is reached.
+Once in the base level, a regular greedy search returns the k nearest neighbors.

 The hierarchical structure of the index allows to traverse very large graphs rather quickly by 'hoping' large distances in the top levels to reach a more local neighborhood to look for the k nearest vectors of the query.